Robert Todd Lincoln: Marriage and children

-On September 24, 1868, Lincoln married the former Mary Eunice Harlan (1846–1937), daughter of Senator James Harlan and Ann Eliza Peck of Mount Pleasant, Iowa.
-They had three children, two daughters and one son.
+On September 24, 1868, Lincoln married Mary Eunice Harlan, daughter of Senator James Harlan and Ann Eliza Peck of Mount Pleasant, Iowa.

+They had three children, two daughters and one son: Mary "Mamie" Lincoln, Abraham "Jack" Lincoln II, and Jessie Harlan Lincoln.

-In an era before air conditioning, Robert, Mary, and the children would often leave their hot city life behind for the cooler climate of Mt.
-Pleasant.
-During the 1880s the family would summer at the Harlan home.
+Robert, Mary, and the children would often leave their hot city life behind for the cooler climate of Mount Pleasant, during the 1880s the family would summer at the Harlan home there.
 The Harlan-Lincoln home, built in 1876, still stands today.
 Donated by Mary Harlan Lincoln to Iowa Wesleyan College in 1907, it now serves as a museum containing a collection of artifacts from the Lincoln family and from Abraham Lincoln's presidency.

-Of Robert's children, Jessie Harlan Lincoln Beckwith (1875–1948) had two children, but neither of them (Mary Lincoln Beckwith ("Peggy" 1898–1975) nor Robert Todd Lincoln Beckwith ("Bud") (1904–1985)) had children of their own.
-Robert's other daughter, Mary Todd Lincoln ("Mamie") (1869–1938) married Charles Bradford Isham in 1891.
-They had one son, Lincoln Isham (1892–1971), who married Leahalma Correa in 1919, but died without children.

-The last person acknowledged and known to be of direct Lincoln lineage, Robert's grandson Robert Todd Lincoln Beckwith, died in 1985.
+Of Robert's children, Jessie Harlan Lincoln Beckwith had two children, namely Mary Lincoln Beckwith ("Peggy") and Robert Todd Lincoln Beckwith, but neither of them had children of their own.
+The Robert Todd Lincoln of this article had another daughter, Mary ("Mamie") Todd Lincoln, who married Charles Bradford Isham in 1891; they had one son, Lincoln Isham, who married Leahalma Correa in 1919, but died without children.
+The last person acknowledged and known to be of Lincoln lineage, Robert's grandson Robert Todd Lincoln Beckwith, died in 1985.